A beginners guide to buying a synth

 - Sequencer is unintuitive

 What really makes the MicroFreak so compelling though is its incredible flexibility and variety of sounds.
 Inside are 13 oscillator types, all with a staggering array of options for shaping their sound.
-Frankly there are few hardware synths with this many options for sound sources, especially in the range of less than $500.
+Frankly there are few hardware synths with this many options for sound sources, especially for less than $500.
 There are basic wave shapes, for clean digital sine or saw tones, and super wave (in which several basic shapes are stacked) for giving you those thick trance-style sounds that are all over songs from the likes of Charli XCX and Sophie.
-There are also a two-operator FM synth engine, a virtual analog option (both borrowed from the well-regarded Plaits eurorack module) and a Karplus-Strong engine, which physically models the bowing or striking of strings.
-There's even a speech synth engine for when you want to get your robot chorus on.
+There is also a two-operator FM synth engine and a virtual analog option, both borrowed from the well-regarded Plaits eurorack module.
+Plus a Karplus-Strong engine, which physically models the bowing or striking of strings.
+There's even a speech synth engine for when you want to get your robot choir on.

 Additionally, the MicroFreak has an incredibly rich modulation matrix.
 Think of this as pseudo-modular synthesis.
 Whereas something like the Minilogue XD has an LFO (low frequency oscillator) that can be used to manipulate the pitch, cutoff of the filter or the wave shape -- but only one at a time -- the MicroFreak's LFO can be used to control up to seven different parameters simultaneously.
 And three of those modulation destinations are completely customizable, not to mention the LFO is just one of five modulation sources.
 You can connect all sorts of things inside the virtual wiring of the synth to create constantly evolving pads, crazy moving leads or bonkers sound effects.